hampsterx/async-kinesis/README.md

 TESTING_USE_AWS_KINESIS=1
 ```

-Note you can ignore these tests if submitting PR (unlikely to be affected)
+Note you can ignore these tests if submitting PR unless core batching/processing behaviour is being changed.